apexskier/homebridge-eero-presence/README.md

 </p>

-# Homebridge Prusalink
+# Homebridge Eero Presense

-Use your Prusa 3D printer as a temperature sensor.
+Use your Eero routers as occupancy sensors.
+Also exposes status LED through Homekit.